Ontario Fertility Treatment Tax Credit

 You can claim the medical expenses if they meet all of the following conditions:

-- you or your cohabiting spouse or common-law partner paid for them starting in 2025
+- you or your cohabiting spouse or common-law partner paid for them starting January 1, 2025 or later

 - they were for goods and services provided entirely in Canada